 During our rest day in Havelock, we couldn’t resist to play a game of tennis at the tennis court of the campsite.
 However, it was way to warm to play a serious game of tennis, we quickly took shelter from the sun again.
-We also packed all of our food into our back.
+We also packed all of our food into our bags.
 We now have 11 days of food in our backpacks.
 We don’t know how, but it fits.
 The only downside is, is that you can’t call us lightweight anymore.

 We left Havelock early Tuesday morning.
 We followed the State Highway for several kilometers, before turning right onto a gravel road.
 Shortly after we arrived at the gravel road, we found out that the road was closed because of tree felling.
 We were offered a ride in a car to get past the working site.
 About 1 kilometer down the road, at southern side of the road closure, we were dropped and continued our way.

 We left the road at Daltons Bridge and followed Daltons Track through the paddocks.
 We had to carefully look where to place our feet, as covered holes tried to snap our ankles.
 Furthermore, this track wasn’t very interesting.
 The final kilometer of the day, we followed a track through a forest section.
 With the sun burning fiercely today, the trees provided a welcome.
 We crossed Pelorus Bridge and saw many people swimming in the river below.
 We continued to the Pelorus Bridge Café, where it was also busy with people.
 We waited for a while before someone showed up at the office of the campsite.
 We were given a beautiful and secluded site.
 After pitching our tent, we went back to the café and treated ourselves with pies and cold soda’s.